trnstlntk/wikistubber/README.md

 # wikistubber
 Create a Wikipedia stub (a short Wikipedia article) based on a Wikidata item so that you can continue to manually add to it.
 This tool helps you to get started and provides you with some basic structure for a good Wikipedia article.

+This is a vibe coding experiment, created by claude.ai